-The COVID-19 pandemic and the resultant lockdowns have increased the pace of digitization.
-In April, Microsoft CEO Satya Nadella talked about the rapid increase in digitization due to the COVID-19 pandemic.
-While some of the industries have been hit hard by the COVID-19 pandemic, many tech stocks rose to record highs.
+The COVID-19 pandemic and lockdowns have increased the pace of digitization.
+While some industries were hit hard by the COVID-19 pandemic, many tech stocks rose to record highs.

 What are stay-at-home stocks?

-- Home services stocks like Peloton and Netflix have also benefited as consumers' habits changed during the COVID-19 pandemic.
-Working out at home has replaced going to gyms for some people, while Netflix shows have replaced visiting movie theaters.
-Companies like Teladoc Health and DocuSign have also benefited from the shift in consumer habits.
+Home service stocks Peloton and Netflix also benefited as consumers' habits changed during the COVID-19 pandemic.
+Working out at home has replaced going to gyms for some people, while watching Netflix has replaced visiting movie theaters.
+Teladoc Health and DocuSign have also benefited from the shift.

 What are WFH stocks?

-A wide array of WFH (work-from-home) stocks have seen a surge in demand.
-The stocks include companies like Zoom Video Communications, Workday, Twilio, Atlassian, CrowdStrike, and Okta.
+An array of WFH (work-from-home) stocks saw a surge in demand in 2020, including Zoom Video Communications, Workday, Twilio, Atlassian, CrowdStrike, and Okta.

 Should you buy, sell, or hold stay-at-home stocks?